Getting a mortgage with a complex income

 In the ‘gig economy,’ people may have multiple income streams or may make the majority of their annual income during one part of the year.
 These are examples of what would be considered complex income.

-For those that are self-employed, freelance or a contractor, work might come in peaks and troughs.
+For those who are self-employed, freelance or a contractor, work might come in peaks and troughs.

 People with multiple part-time jobs may have differing levels of income throughout the year.
 Others may live mostly on investment income, dividends or government benefits.